wordswords/davidcraddocknet-hugo/hugo-site/content/posts/server-outage-december-2024/index.md

 Instead of replacing it, I decided to wait a few weeks until I had access to a new case, mobo, CPU and PSU so that I could move it into that case, and take advantage of my Nvidea 970 graphics card.

-Previously the card WAS in the server, but there was one main problem, see here:
+Previously the card WAS in the server, but there was one main problem, the graphics card wouldn't fit in the case, see here:

 ![image](oldserver.jpg)